Graduate Certificate Programs

 Format: Students will select from an approved set of courses to develop critical skills and knowledge in a specialized discipline in the field.
 To complete a certificate, students would take three three-credit courses in their area of specialization.
 All of the certificate programs include broader foundational courses as well as more specialized courses.
 The academic focus of each certificate is detailed below.
 Specific certificate outcomes and curricula can be found here.

-Prerequisites: Students who do not have undergraduate degree in Computer Science or related disciplines or those who do not have programming work experience may be required to take COMP 170 and COMP 271 to strengthen their preparation.
+Prerequisites: Students who do not have an undergraduate degree in Computer Science or related disciplines or those who do not have programming work experience may be required to take COMP 170 and COMP 271 to strengthen their preparation.
 These courses provide the programming background and knowledge of data structures required for taking the certificate classes.
-For more information about the prequisite course please see the prerequisite information page.
+For more information about the prerequisite course please see the prerequisite information page.
 These extra courses are offered online in a compressed 8-week format that can be done within one semester.
 To register for COMP 170 or COMP 271, please contact the Graduate Program Director (firstname.lastname@example.org).

 Click here for the Fall 2019 schedule.